 Acupuncture has been around for thousands of years.
+Animal acupuncture, on the other hand, has made it’s way into veterinary medicine in more recent years.
 It is an ancient form of medicine where small needles are placed in specific points on the body.
 Acupuncture is used to keep the Qi flowing throughout the body and balance Yin and Yang.

 Western Medicine has no equivalent to Qi.
 In Eastern Medicine, Qi is essential to life and is constantly flowing throughout the body.
 It flows on meridians, or pathways, which connect the external surface to the internal organs of the body.
 By inserting needles into specific points on the body, we can affect the function of the internal organs and help the body to heal when disease is present.

 Yin and Yang are equal yet opposite forces that occur in nature.
 Yin corresponds to night-time, cold, rest and calm.
 Yang corresponds to day-time, hot, activity of the body.
 There is a constant balance of the forces in the body as well as in nature.
 When one force becomes excessive, then the balance is lost.
 If this occurs in living organisms, this results in disease.
-Acupuncture is used to balance the forces of Yin and Yang in the body.
+Animal acupuncture is used to balance the forces of Yin and Yang in your pet’s body.

 Acupuncture is generally a very safe procedure with few side effects.
 Occasionally, lethargy may occur for a day or two after the acupuncture session.
 This is due to the physiologic change taking place in the body.